phoenix125/7dtdServerUpdateUtility/readme.txt

 -----------------
  VERSION HISTORY
 -----------------
+(2018-12-23) v1.5
+- Fixed an error in getting the Experimental Version buildid.
+The Fun Pimps changed the source file after the latest_experimental went stable.
+After a major rework, this utility SHOULD be forward compatible for now on.
+- Sped up the reboot time significantly.
+- Modified the notification windows to be smaller and movable.
+- Added notification windows during startup and errors.

-(2018-12-220 v1.4.1
+(2018-12-22) v1.4.1
 - Fixed error with undefined variable in GameName when WipeServer=no

 (2018-12-21) v1.4
 - Added option to automatically rename GameName to current version (ex: Alpha 17 b239) with each update, therefore saving old world while creating new world (aka: SERVER WIPE).

 (2018-12-20) v1.3
 - Added option to automatically add version (ex: Alpha 17 (b233)) to server name after updates (so that users can quickly identify that you are running the latest server)

 (2018-12-20) v1.2.3
 - Added option to announce only server updates and/or scheduled reboots on Discord/Twitch/MCRCON